devinkr/js-array-methods/readme.md

 but the example is still a bit rough.
 We don't like creating functions that have **side effects** because it's bad practice.

+> When a function changes or affects something outside of itself, it's
+> considered a side-effect.

 There's a much cleaner way.
 We can create a new, modified version of an array, without affecting the old array.

 Enter the `map` function.

 ## Break